jayeshpatel98/project_1/README.md

+# risk assessment

+Several risks were identified during this project which are listed below:
+  App not being needed - (unlikely but could be problematic if it was the case, wasted resources and costs) VM for app stops functioning (low risk, high impact if happens, would need to create a new VM) VSCode stops connecting to VM (medium risk, medium impact as could use Git repository to use another editor) Jenkins VM stops functioning (low risk but would be a high short term impact.
+Would need to save code for redeployment later)
+  DB stops functioning (low risk but would be problematic. would need to back up and redeploy later) Database hacked (low risk but high impact, data has been encrypted to protect this) VM not being powerful enough (medium risk due to number of applications and containers running but QA have ensured this not to be an issue)
+  Failure of container and services (medium risk but would cause application and auomtation failures, therefore monitored at every stage to ensure this does not happen)

 # project_1

 The purpose of Project 1 was to create a remote backup automation application which can be used remotely via HTTP.